Suresh Kumar (mountaineer): 1992 Indo-Tibetan Border Police Expedition to Mount Everest

-The 1992 Indo-Tibetan Border Police Expedition to Mount Everest by Indo-Tibetan Border Police, led by Additional Deputy Supernatant Major Hukam Singh on 1992 recorded a total of 8 ascents by Indians including Ms.Santosh Yadav.
-The second woman summitter from India.
+The 1992 Indo-Tibetan Border Police Expedition to Mount Everest by Indo-Tibetan Border Police, led by Additional Deputy Supernatant Major Hukam Singh on 1992 recorded a total of eight ascents by Indians including Ms.Santosh Yadav.
+The second woman summiteer from India.
 Suresh Kumar was member in the expedition as the film team.
 Indo-Tibetan Border Police, of which senior medical officer Chittaranjan R. Pattanayak was the deputy leader.
-A total of 8 ascents by Indians.
+A total of eight ascents by Indians.

 1996 Indo-Tibetan Border Police expedition to Mount Everest

-The second 1996 Indo-Tibetan Border Police expedition to Mount Everest led by Mohinder Singh -North Col-North East Ridge by the Indo-Tibetan Border Police to reach the summit of Mount Everest happened in the background of the 1996 Mount Everest disaster, and resulted in three summitters of the expedition dying.
-The expedition credited as being the first Indian ascent of Everest from the North Side and a total 8 persons reach on the summit.
+The second 1996 Indo-Tibetan Border Police expedition to Mount Everest led by Mohinder Singh -North Col-North East Ridge by the Indo-Tibetan Border Police to reach the summit of Mount Everest happened in the background of the 1996 Mount Everest disaster, and resulted in three summiteers of the expedition dying.
+The expedition credited as being the first Indian ascent of Everest from the North Side and a total eight persons reach the summit.
 Indo-Tibetan Border Police, personnel Parash Mani Das and Harbhajan Singh were the deputy leaders.
 Suresh Kumar was a climbing member of this expedition but did not do the summit bid.